unpervertedkid/TypeScript-Essentials/README.md

 - Install TypeScript and configure TypeScript projects
 - Basic TypeScript usage such as creating custom types with interfaces, defining enumarable types, working with generics, typing functions, etc.
 - Defining complex types such as combining multiple types, creating union types, creating intersection types, indexed access types, and defining dynamic but limited types with records.
+- Extending and extracting metadata from existing types using type aliases, type assertions, type guards, and discriminated unions.
+- Adding dynamic behavior to types using decorators.
+- Working with modules and namespaces.

 ## Resources